 Times are changing and some people agree it must be within visual line of sight - and others disagree.
 There's alot to take into consideration - read the full article below for the full download.

 Reported on drdrone.ca Read the entire article here.

 Drone regulations are important to protect the safety of users, search parties and bystanders, however, Beyond Visual Line of Sight (BVLOS) operations will aid the efforts of search party whilst remaining within drone regulations.

 Department 13 are the industry thought leader for sUAS and counter sUAV technology.
-To find out how Department 13 technology can assist your industry or specific requirements, contact us for an initial confidential discussion.
+To find out how Department 13 technology can assist your specific requirements, contact us for a confidential discussion.